Programme

 Björn Fägersten, Politea

-Akira Igata, The University of Tokyo
+Akira Igata, University of Tokyo

 Pär Malmberg, Stockholm School of Economics